Complex magnetic and spatial symmetry breaking from correlations in kagome flat bands

 \textit{Cascade of noncoplanar spin orders.---} More intriguing magnetic orders appear when the $120^\circ$TAFM is doped.
-We first notice a $2\sqrt3\times2\sqrt3$ $120^\circ$ star-of-David (SoD) AFM at $n_\text{FB}=-1/2$ \cite{supp} slightly above the ground state, and the essential question is how the ground state deforms between the two $120^\circ$AFMs.
 Remarkably, the energetically favorable path breaks coplanarity and travels through noncoplanar spin orders.
-At commensurate fillings $n_\text{FB}=-5/6$ and $-2/3$, which are the $1/3$ and $2/3$ points between $n_\text{FB}=-1$ and $-1/2$, we observe enriched tetrahedral spin orders [Fig.~\ref{fig:pd}(d)].
-At both fillings, the S-C unit cell is $2\sqrt{3}\times2\sqrt{3}$.
+At commensurate fillings $n_\text{FB}=-5/6$ and $-2/3$, which are $1/3$ and $2/3$ between $n_\text{FB}=-1$ and $-1/2$, we observe enriched tetrahedral spin orders [Fig.~\ref{fig:pd}(d)].
+The S-C unit cell is $2\sqrt{3}\times2\sqrt{3}$ at both fillings.
 The charge unit cell is $\sqrt{3}\times\sqrt{3}$, containing both high- and low-density sites.
 The tetrahedral spin orders further enlarge the period by $2\times2$.
-At $n_\text{FB}=-5/6$, each high-density triangle hosts $\text{C}_3$-symmetric slightly canted spins about a principal order.
+At $n_\text{FB}=-5/6$, each high-density triangle hosts $\text{C}_3$-symmetric canted spins about a principal order.
 The principal orders are tetrahedral, making the ground state a tetrahedral canted triangle-spin (TCTS) order.
-Note that the low-density sites also host a TCTS structure, which couples to the high-density TCTS order and induces the canting.
-At $n_\text{FB}=-2/3$, we observe a coplanar $60^\circ$ spin winding on each high-density hexagon, which we term the hexagon spin vortex (HSV).
+Note that the low-density sites also host TCTS structures, which couple to the high-density TCTS order and induce the canting.
+At $n_\text{FB}=-2/3$, we observe a coplanar $2\pi$ spin winding on each high-density hexagon, which we term the hexagon spin vortex (HSV).
 Amazingly, the HSVs are again tetrahedral, and the ground state is a tetrahedral HSV (THSV) order.
-Notably, it is actually a canted tripling of the cuboc order in the classical $J_1$-$J_2$ model \cite{domenge05prb,domenge08prb,messio11prb}.
+This order is actually a canted tripling of the cuboc order in the classical $J_1$-$J_2$ model \cite{domenge05prb,domenge08prb,messio11prb}.
 The low-density kagome superlattice hosts the $12$-site cuboc order.
 Meanwhile, the high-density sites show a $24$-site canted doubling, where each spin is the middle of its two low-density neighbors.

-In the noncoplanar spin orders, the spin patterns can act as sources of fluxes and induce a nonzero Berry curvature \cite{ohgushi00prb,taguchi01sc,martin08prl}.
-When a full gap is opened, the ground state can become a Chern insulator.
+Due to nontrivial spin configurations, noncollinear spin orders may act as sources of time-reversal-symmetry-breaking fluxes, thereby inducing nontrivial band topology \cite{ohgushi00prb,taguchi01sc,martin08prl,barros14prb}.
+To examine the possibility of noncollinear-spin Chern insulators, we conduct a thorough band-structure computation \cite{supp}.
+Remarkably, we find nonzero quantized Chern number $C=\pm1$ for the TCTS order, consistent with nonzero scalar spin chirality from noncoplanar spin textures \cite{ohgushi00prb,taguchi01sc,martin08prl,barros14prb}.